 How did these closed deals enter the system?

 Here are a few pieces of data you want to record during this review for each channel and specific campaign (and you likely want to add a few attributes that are unique to your company, as well):

 Step #2: Review new marketing qualified leads

-Now that you know what works, take a look at what you currently have.
-Break down your pipeline by marketing tactic used, and determine:
+Now that you know what works, look at what you currently have.
+Then, break down your pipeline by marketing tactic used, and determine the following: